 Mark Grid A: Composition (9 marks) 0 No rewardable material.
-1-3 Communicates some information, ideas and opinions, with some clarity an awareness of purpose and audience.
+1-3 Communicates some information, ideas and opinions, with some clarity and awareness of purpose and audience.
 Uses appropriate format and structure for audience and purpose to some extent.
 Uses sentences with some range and accuracy.
 Uses simple vocabulary, appropriate to task.
 4-6 Communicates information, ideas and opinions reasonably clearly, using detail appropriately for purpose and audience to an appropriate length.
 Uses appropriate format and structure for audience and purpose with use of paragraphs.
 Uses a range of sentences, including complex sentences, with reasonable accuracy.
 Uses a range of vocabulary, appropriate to task.
 7-9 Communicates information, ideas and opinions clearly, using detail effectively for purpose and audience to an appropriate length.
-Uses appropriate format and structure for audience and purpose, with
+Uses appropriate format and structure for audience and purpose, with effective use of paragraphs.
+Uses a range of sentences, including complex sentences, with consistent accuracy.
+Uses a wide range of vocabulary, consistently appropriate to task.